-The March on Washington Film Festival Continues with a Look at Black Hollywood
+March On Continues with a Look at Black Hollywood

 It’s no secret that Black actors and filmmakers experienced racism in Hollywood.
 But you may be unfamiliar with how they overcame these obstacles, which ultimately led to securing leading roles and getting their films on the big screen.

-On Thursday, September 24, the March on Washington Film Festival (MOWFF) traveled back in time to discuss Blacks’ evolving roles and status in the film industry.
+On Thursday, September 24, March On traveled back in time to discuss Blacks’ evolving roles and status in the film industry.

 The panel titled, “Black Hollywood Then and Now,” was hosted by Variety’s film and media reporter Angelique Jackson, featuring actor Hill Harper, filmmakers Yoruba Richen and Roger Ross Williams.